eerimoq/moblin/README.rst

   - Optionally with percentage.

-- Game controller for remote control.
+- Game controllers for remote control.

   - Zoom in and out.